awiley33/sudoku/README.md

 - row
 - column

-This project is currently a ==work in progress==.
+This project is currently a **work in progress**.
 I will update the documentation once completed.
 This project started out as a prompt I was given during a technical interview, and I am chipping away at solving it in my free time.

 Thanks for stopping by :wave: